Updated 16 May 2022

 The accounts with the highest interest rates tend to have restrictions on how and when you can access your money, such as fixed-term deposit and rate and index-lined accounts.
 If you need to get hold of your money in an emergency (or any sooner than the date in the terms & conditions) you could be charged a fee for taking it out early.
 Always check first and be realistic about when you’ll want the money.

 Regular savings accounts tend to pay the highest rates of interest, but you have to make a minimum regular deposit.
 If your income or outgoings are less predictable, then you may want to avoid these and choose the best value flexible savings account.
+If you're just struggling to find the spare cash each month, then check out our top money saving tips.

 If you’re not sure which type of savings account to choose, discuss your needs with your financial adviser.